 So, does the Jiggy Boat Party live up to the hype?

-Well, if you’ve been to other yacht parties before, then the Jiggy Boat probably won’t impress you that much.
+If you’ve been to other yacht parties before, then the Jiggy Boat probably won’t impress you much.
 First of all, it’s an old wooden boat.
 Their website sure makes it sound more glamorous than it actually is.
 Second, everything is overpriced (by Indonesian standard) — from the tickets to the drinks sold on board.
 Third, the free drinks are rather diluted and fourth, they are super strict about outside food and drinks.

 But because it was my first time partying on a boat, I actually found it very enjoyable.
 The crew members were friendly.
 They did take us around the islands and we got to see sunset from the sea.
 In short, they delivered everything they promised.
 I guess it would have been better if I had gone with a friend and if I knew how to swim, but I had a great time nevertheless.

 NOTE: As of late, there have been several complaints about the party being overbooked and about the boat breaking down at sea.
 Although I believe this doesn’t happen frequently, please consider reading the most recent reviews before you book this activity.
-If you have tried it, do share your experience below.
+If you have tried it, do share your experience in the comments below.